Joseph Forshaw (athlete): Career

 On May 6, 1905, Forshaw beat Sidney Hatch and Felix Carvajol to win the Missouri Athletic Club's All-Western Marathon in a time of 3:15:58.
 Three years later on May 2, 1908, he finished second to Hatch in the same race in 2:30:01, his best time in the event.
 In both races, Forshaw competed for the Missouri Athletic Club.

 In March, 1912, Forshaw was one of "twenty of the best distance runners in the middle west" scheduled to participate in a 20-mile indoor marathon at Riverview Rink in Chicago, Illinois.
 He also finished second to Joseph Erxleben in the 25-mile Missouri Athletic Club marathon in St. Louis on May 4, 1912 to earn a spot on the United States Olympic Team.

 Forshaw entered in the Missouri Athletic Club's All-Western Marathon six times between 1905 and 1912.
-In addition to winning in the inaugural event he came second three times and fourth twice.
+In addition to winning the inaugural event, he came in second three times and fourth twice.
 He reportedly finished every race in which he ever ran.
 After retiring from distance running he twice served as President of the Western Amateur Athletic Union.